Council of Europe Human Rights Law

 The Charter also sets up the Committee of Experts (ComEx), which monitors the situation of the regional or minority languages in each State and reports to the Committee of Ministers on its evaluation.
 The UK must submit periodic reports to the Committee for this purpose.
 The Committee may also send one or more of its members to a country to carry out an on-the-spot evaluation of any situation relevant to the implementation of the Charter.

-- FCNM Framework Convention for the Protection of National Minorities (1995) Ratified in 1998
+- Framework Convention for the Protection of National Minorities (FCNM) 1995

 The Framework Convention for the Protection of National Minorities is the first legally binding multilateral instrument devoted to the protection of national minorities.
 By ratifying the FCNM, the UK must promote full and effective equality of persons belonging to minorities in all areas of economic, social, political, public and cultural life together with conditions that will allow them to express, preserve and develop their culture, religion, language and traditions.